Custom kitchen design in a Palo Alto home

 Practical answers for homeowners planning a kitchen across Palo Alto's many architectural styles.

-How do you design a kitchen for an Eichler without ruining its character?
+How do you design a kitchen that's visible from every room in an open Eichler plan?

 Ready to Design Your Palo Alto Kitchen?